Supreme Court to hear Arizona voting rights case next year

 The case is BP P.L.C. v.
 Mayor and City Council of Baltimore.

-In another development, the court will hear a long-running dispute over whether the Federal Communications Commission (FCC) can ease restrictions on media companies owning properties in the same media market.
+In another development, the court will hear a long-running dispute over whether the Federal Communications Commission can ease restrictions on media companies owning properties in the same media market.

 The plans have been thwarted by the U.S. Court of Appeals for the 3rd Circuit.